 Istanbul has many wondrous sights but it’s hard to conceive anything more magnificent, more grand, or more fabled than Hagia Sophia, the Church of Divine Wisdom.
-A Christian basilica, the first iteration was built in 325 by Emperor Constantine on the site of a pagan temple.
-This was the centre of the Eastern Roman Empire, aka Byzantium, and of Christianity itself.
+A Christian basilica — the centre of the Eastern Roman Empire, aka Byzantium, and of Christianity itself — its first iteration was built in 325 by Emperor Constantine on the site of a pagan temple.

 For many centuries, Hagia Sophia was the largest interior space in the world and, with a 108 ft. light-filled dome floating 180 ft. above the marble floor, it’s a marvel of Byzantine architectural innovation.
 The Ottomans appropriated Hagia Sophia’s design for their mosques and that tradition continues.